privacyidea/privacyidea/doc/machines/index.rst

 Thus, the following script need to be executed with root rights (able to write to LUKS) on the client machine::

-   privacyidea-luks-assign @secrets.txt --cleanslot --name salt-minion
+   privacyidea-luks-assign @secrets.txt --clearslot --name salt-minion

 For more information please see the man page of this tool.